 CBC – Complete Blood Count

-A complete blood count test (CBC) measures several components and features of your blood, including: Red blood cells, which carry oxygen.
+A complete blood count test (CBC) measures several components and features of your blood.
+These include red blood cells, which carry oxygen.
 It is used to evaluate your overall health and detect a wide range of disorders, including anemia, infection and leukemia.

 CMP – Comprehensive Metabolic Panel

-A comprehensive metabolic panel is another blood test that measures your sugar (glucose) level, electrolyte and fluid balance, kidney function, and liver function.
+A comprehensive metabolic panel is another blood test to request.
+It measures your sugar (glucose) level, electrolyte and fluid balance, kidney function, and liver function.

 PTT – Partial Thromboplastin Time